FaizanAli-io/FaizanAli-io/README.md

 ## 🧩 Who Am I?

 I build things that think, move, and adapt — from **generative AI platforms** to **real-time, data-intensive apps**.
 I thrive at the intersection of **tech, strategy, and execution**, turning ambitious ideas into polished products.

-When I’m not deep in a codebase, you’ll probably find me:
-- Outmaneuvering opponents on the chessboard ♟
-- Trying to dunk (and sometimes succeeding) 🏀
-- Chasing a new PR at the gym 💪

-For me, every challenge — whether **technical** or **business** — is just the next move in a much bigger game.

 ---